goyalrohit03/qr-code-generator/README.md

 Follow these steps to get the project up and running on your machine:

 steps_to_run_project:
-  - step: Clone the repository
+  - Clone the repository
     commands:
       - git clone https://github.com/yourusername/qr-code-generator.git
       - cd qr-code-generator
-  - step: Install dependencies
+  - Install dependencies
     commands:
       - npm install
-  - step: Start the Express server
+  - Start the Express server
     commands:
       - node server.js
-  - step: Open your browser
+  - Open your browser
     instructions: Navigate to http://localhost:3000 to access the QR Code Generator app.
-  - step: Use the app
+  - Use the app
     instructions:
       - Enter any text or URL into the input box.
       - Click the Generate button.